silverstripe-archive/silverstripe-sphinx/docs/sphinx.md

 * For classes that change very infrequently, or are small, consider disabling delta indices.
 * For versioned pages, if search is not required in the CMS, consider explicit control over the stages that are indexed. (e.g. only index Live if searching is only enabled  at the front end.)

+# Known Issues

+## Re-indexing Many-Many Relationships on Write

+Currently many-many relationships are not re-indexed on write, as there is no way to reliably detect changes in the components if the decorated object doesn't change.
+So if changes are made in a M-M, these need to be re-indexed by calling $do->sphinxComponentsChanged() on the decorated instance.
+This will re-index the object in the delta.
+Otherwise the M-M changes will be picked up at the next primary re-index.

 # Troubleshooting